awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

 + State Manager records history for all skipped intervals\.
 You can view the history on the **Execution History** tab\.

 **Note**
-The `AWS-ApplyDSCMofs` is a Systems Manager command document\.
+The `AWS-ApplyDSCMofs` is a Systems Manager Command document\.
 This means that you can also run this document by using Run Command, a capability of AWS Systems Manager\.
 For more information, see [Running commands using Systems Manager Run Command](run-command.md)\.

 ## Troubleshooting<a name="systems-manager-state-manager-using-mof-file-troubleshooting"></a>